DESIGNING FOR THE PLANT FLOOR WORKERS

 -Usability studies

-- Ensuring the production line starts without any issues
+Ensuring the production line starts without any quality or supply issues

-- Fill missing spots on the production line
+Substitute missing staff on the production line before the shift starts

 Solutions